On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Bounds on the Asymptotic Decay Rate

 are given by

-\end{lemma} \begin{proof} See Appendix \ref{app:kkt}. \end{proof} Again, we point out that $F(v)$ cannot approach the infimum over the boundary of the $K$-dimensional simplex as $F(v)$ tends to infinity close to the boundary.
-Using the KKT conditions above, and replacing $\frac {\pi_k}{v_k}$ with $\E\big[\frac{\br_k}{\sum_{\ell} v_\ell \br_\ell}\big]$ in the first summation term in $F(v)$, we consider the infimization of
+\end{lemma} \begin{proof} See Appendix \ref{app:kkt}. \end{proof} Note that $F(v)$ cannot approach the infimum over the boundary of the $K$-dimensional simplex as $F(v)$ tends to infinity close to the boundary.
+Using the KKT conditions above, and replacing $\dfrac {\pi_k}{v_k}$ with $\E\big[\dfrac{\br_k}{\sum_{\ell} v_\ell \br_\ell}\big]$ in the first summation term in $F(v)$, we consider the infimization of

 Observe that $\inf_v F(v) \geq \inf_v G(v)$.
-We summarize the above results in the theorem below. \begin{theorem}[Variational Lower Bound to the Gap] The performance gap is lower bounded as
+We summarize the above results in the theorem below. \begin{theorem}[Variational lower bound to the gap] The performance gap is lower bounded as

 with $F(v)$ defined in \eqref{eq:Fv} and $G(v)$ in \eqref{eq:Gv}.
-Furthermore if $\eta_A < 1$, then $\rho^{(\GA)} = \rho^{(\AA)}$ if and only if $\br_k=\br_\ell$ for all $k,\ell$. \end{theorem} \begin{proof} See Appendix \ref{app:jensen}. \end{proof} \textbf{Remark:} The bound we have provided in this section partially captures the effect of network structure through the quantity $\eta_A$.
+Furthermore if $\eta_A < 1$, then $\rho^{(\GA)} = \rho^{(\AA)}$ if and only if $\br_k\!=\!\br_\ell$ for all $k,\ell$. \end{theorem} \begin{proof} See Appendix \ref{app:jensen}. \end{proof} \textbf{Remark:} The bound we have provided in this section partially captures the effect of network structure through the quantity $\eta_A$.
 It is known that $\eta_A \leq \dob_A$, the Dobrushin coefficient of $A$ \cite{SDPI}:

 where \( a_k \) denotes the \(k\)th column of the matrix \(A\).
 Furthermore, $\eta_A < 1$ if and only if $\dob_A < 1$ \cite{SDPI,AG76}.
 Hence, for the broad class of combination matrices where $\dob_A < 1$, i.e., geometrically ergodic ones \cite[Chapter 2.7]{krishnamurthy_2016}, the bound is non-trivial.
 However when $\dob_A = 1$, Theorem \ref{thm:gap} yields the trivial bound $\rho^{(\GA)} \geq \rho^{(\AA)}$.
 This implies that whenever there are two agents $k$, $\ell$ with non-overlapping sets of neighbors, i.e., $\cN_k\cap \cN_\ell = \emptyset$, we obtain the trivial bound.
 One might attempt to strengthen the bound by replacing $\eta_A$ with